Industry Act 1972

-The Industry Act 1972 was an Act of the British Parliament passed by Edward Heath's Conservative government.
+The Industry Act 1972 (c.
+63) was an act of the British Parliament passed by Edward Heath's Conservative government.

 Background

-The Act, in the words of Treasury civil servant Leo Pliatzky, was intended to "strengthen our industrial capacity so as to take advantage of membership of the Common Market" which Britain would join in 1973.
+The act, in the words of Treasury civil servant Leo Pliatzky, was intended to "strengthen our industrial capacity so as to take advantage of membership of the Common Market" which Britain would join in 1973.

-The framework of the Act was designed by a committee chaired by civil servant William Armstrong in secrecy.
+The framework of the act was designed by a committee chaired by civil servant William Armstrong in secrecy.

 Contents

-The Act set up two types of state assistance to industry, general and specific.
-The first type of assistance in the Act consisted of free depreciation on new plant and machinery worth up to 100% capital allowance and the revival of regional state investment grants in regions with high unemployment.
+The act set up two types of state assistance to industry, general and specific.
+The first type of assistance in the act consisted of free depreciation on new plant and machinery worth up to 100% capital allowance and the revival of regional state investment grants in regions with high unemployment.
 This was divided into four categories: Special Development Areas, Development Areas, Intermediate Areas and Derelict Land Clearance Areas.
 This provided assistance to nearly the whole country outside the South East.
-The Act also founded the Industrial Development Executive to give selective assistance to individual companies.
+The act also founded the Industrial Development Executive to give selective assistance to individual companies.

-In order to help the Department of Trade and Industry control prices, the Act set up the Office of Fair Trading and the Consumer Protection Advisory Committee.
+In order to help the Department of Trade and Industry control prices, the act set up the Office of Fair Trading and the Consumer Protection Advisory Committee.
 This in effect revived the Consumer Council which the Conservatives had abolished two years previously.